 Following the retirement of Dr. Porter, a search again was conducted by the pulpit nominating committee to find a pastor that was imbued with that passion for social justice that had been infused within the congregation by Hal.
 In 1999, the Pastor Nominating Committee announced its decision that a call to the pastorate be extended to The Rev. Stephen Van Kuiken, who began his term as pastor that same year.
 Rev. Van Kuiken embraced Mount Auburn’s campaign for full inclusion of GLBT persons not only within the PC(USA), but also within the fabric of society at large.
 Steve fervently championed the cause, leading Mount Auburn on a crusade that was often high-risk.
 In 2002, the Presbytery of Cincinnati leveled charges against both Rev. Van Kuiken, and Pastor Emeritus, Hal Porter for "willful and deliberate" violations of ordination vows, by ordaining and installing “unrepentant” gay deacons and elders (on the part of Rev. Van Kuiken), and the performing of same-sex union ceremonies (on the part of both men).
 The Permanent Judicial Council (PJC) found, in 2003, that both men were not guilty of ordaining gays and lesbians (saying that it recognized that the Book of Order specifically assigns responsibility for the ordination and installation of elders and deacons to the Session), but found Rev. Van Kuiken guilty of violating the denomination's constitution by performing same-sex marriages, for which he received “censure”.
 The censure imposed on Van Kuiken was the lowest level possible.
 He was rebuked and instructed to no longer preside at same-sex marriages.
 "This only leaves me in a state of limbo," said Van Kuiken.
 "They know I'm going to continue to do it.
 I just have to be true to myself."
 True to his word, within months of the censure, Reverend Van Kuiken presided at another same-sex ceremony.
 In June of 2003, the Presbytery, by a vote of 119 to 45 with 4 abstentions, declared that Van Kuiken had involuntarily renounced jurisdiction of the church.
 Through this action, the pastoral relationship between Reverend Van Kuiken and the Mount Auburn congregation he served was dissolved.
 Rev. Van Kuiken’s appeal of the earlier ruling to the Synod of the Covenant’s PJC resulted in the overturning of the Presbytery’s decision for censure.
 Similarly, Van Kuiken won his appeal of the Presbytery’s ruling that he be removed from ordained office.
 However, by this time, Reverend Van Kuiken, had moved on, resigning as a minister in the PC(USA) and forming a new congregation, The Gathering, also in Cincinnati, affiliated with the United Church of Christ.

 Following the dissolution of Mount Auburn’s relationship with Rev. Van Kuiken, the membership pulled together, dedicated to their solidarity as a faith community, willing to continue its mission of changing hearts and minds in the PC(USA) over the ordination issue, and the rights of all in the GLBT community.
-In 2005, The Reverend Susan Quinn Bryan received the call from Mount Auburn Presbyterian Church to become the church’s first female pastor and currently fills the pulpit.
-Susan, already a champion for GLBT rights and a long-time advocate for social justice, has not only been a tremendous leader for the people of the Mount Auburn congregation, but has also worked diligently within the Cincinnati Presbytery by serving on its Nominating Committee, and has worked tirelessly with her colleagues of the Urban Pastors.
-Rev. Bryan was instrumental to the affirmative outcome in the recent vote within the Cincinnati Presbytery that would change the wording of the ordination standard for the PC(USA) that now makes way for the ordination of Gays, Lesbians, Bisexuals, and Transgendered People called to serve the people of God within this denomination.
+In 2005, The Reverend Susan Quinn Bryan received the call from Mount Auburn Presbyterian Church to become the church’s first female pastor.
+Susan, already a champion for GLBT rights and a long-time advocate for social justice, was a tremendous leader for the people of the Mount Auburn congregation.
+She worked diligently within the Cincinnati Presbytery by serving on its Nominating Committee, and also worked tirelessly with her colleagues of the Urban Pastors.
+Rev. Bryan was influential in the recent vote within the Cincinnati Presbytery that changed the wording of the ordination standard for the PC(USA) making way for the ordination of Gays, Lesbians, Bisexuals, and Transgendered People called to serve within this denomination.

-Under Rev. Bryan’s leadership, Mount Auburn Presbyterian met the challenge to raise funds through a capital campaign that has allowed for several significant projects to enhance and improve the church facility, including: restoration of the stained glass windows, central air conditioning of the Sanctuary and Social Room, remodeling of the Kitchen, Conference, Social and Geier Rooms, and new landscaping of both the Taft Rd. side of the building, but also the rear entry from the parking lot.
-The pastor attends every General Assembly, speaking passionately to the committees of Church Order & Ministry Health Issues, Civil Union & Marriage Issues, and many others.
-Locally, Rev. Bryan is leading Mount Auburn in its support of the Amos Project, and the Anna Louise Inn.
+At every General Assembly she attended during her term as pastor, Rev Bryan spoke passionately to the committees of Church Order & Ministry, Health Issues, Civil Union & Marriage Issues, and many others.
+Locally, Rev. Bryan led Mount Auburn in its support of the Amos Project, and the Anna Louise Inn.
+Under Rev. Bryan’s leadership, Mount Auburn Presbyterian met the challenge to raise funds through a capital campaign that allowed for several significant projects to enhance and improve the church facility, including: restoration of the stained glass windows, central air conditioning of the Sanctuary and Social Room, remodeling of the Kitchen, Conference, Social and Geier Rooms, and new landscaping of both the Taft Rd. side of the building, and the rear entry from the parking lot.
+While Rev. Bryan was Mount Auburn’s pastor, the church embarked on a journey of renewal, discerning God’s twenty-first century call to live into the commands of Christ.
+Consequently, Mount Auburn adopted its current Guiding Vision, and reorganized its structure to reflect these key areas: Welcoming, Justice Seeking, Progressive Learning, Caring, and Worshipping.

 Throughout its history, Mount Auburn has sought to continue in the liberal history of the Presbyterian Church – ecumenical and progressive.
 Many of our present members share their talents with the Presbytery, the Synod, and the General Assembly.
 Mount Auburn seeks to exercise faithfully the representative form of government of our denomination.
 Mount Auburn has been one of the leading churches in seeking diversity and inclusion of all persons in the Presbyterian Church (U.S.A.).